National Health Reform Agreement summary

 - Improving patient access to services and public hospital efficiency through the use of activity based funding (ABF) based on a national efficient price

-- Ensuring the sustainability of funding for public hospitals by increasing the Commonwealth's share of public hospital funding through an increased contribution to the costs of growth
+- Ensuring the sustainability of funding for public hospitals by the Commonwealth providing a share of the efficient growth in public hospital services

 - Improving the transparency of public hospital funding through a National Health Funding Pool